 Google Daydream View: Performance

-Only the NFC chip is integrated into the Daydream View, there is no other electronics with glasses.
+Only the NFC chip is integrated into the Daydream View, there are no other electronics with glasses.
 To use them, you will need a smartphone with Daydream app pre-installed, which is inserted into a detachable niche and is mounted on magnets, while all this is held on literally one elastic band.
 It does not look very reliable, but the installation takes just a couple of seconds.

 Last but not least, this is achieving due to the fact that the smartphone does not need to be specifically positioning inside the glasses, the Daydream platform automatically adjusts the image on the screen to fit the eyepieces.
-Also we need to notice that not every smartphone is suitable for Daydream View, Google separately certifies models, and at the moment the Daydream platform only works with Google Pixel and Pixel XL, and also has to earn on Moto Z and Moto Z Force, after smartphones receive an update to the seventh version of Android.
+Also we need to notice that not every smartphone is suitable for Daydream, Google separately certifies models, and at the moment the Daydream platform only works with Google Pixel and Pixel XL, and also has to earn on Moto Z and Moto Z Force, after smartphones receive an update to the seventh version of Android.